About English page

 Mitsubishi Motors Corporation Mitsubishi Fuso Truck &Bus Corporation Japan Automobile Importers Association

-Officers Representative Director Takashi Shimamura
+Officers Representative Director Kenji Dosaka

 Executive Director Hideo Kurosawa

-Director Taro Kuroda
+Auditor Taro Kuroda

 Head office